RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

-`AT+CFS=?` only reflects the status of the last confirmed packet send via `AT+SEND` command.
+`AT+CFS=?` only reflects the status of the last confirmed packet sent via the `AT+SEND` command.
 If the last confirmed packet is successful, it will return 1.
-If the last confirmed packets fails, it will return 0.
+If the last confirmed packets fail, it will return 0.
 This is true regardless if you send successful unconfirmed packets in between confirmed payloads. `AT+CFS=?` only tracks the last confirmed packet.

 :::